woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/spatialrelationships.rst

      Broad St
      Nassau St

-And we can verify the answer on a map.
-The Broad St station is actually at the intersection of Wall, Broad and Nassau Streets.

-For more information about geometry functions in PostGIS, please see the `PostGIS Reference <../../../postgis/postgis/html/reference.html>`_
+For more information about geometry functions in PostGIS, please refer to the `PostGIS Reference <../../../postgis/postgis/html/reference.html>`_